ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 ARE YOU READY FOR SOME READING HELL FINGER CONTROL???

 Originally mapped for [China LAN 2025](https://osu.ppy.sh/home/news/2025-05-30-china-lan-2025) as an NM6 and featured in osu!
-World Cup 2025's semifinals, this insanely cute and technical map is both frustrating and fun as hell.
+World Cup 2025's Semifinals, this insanely cute and technical map is both frustrating and fun as hell.

-The package includes 3 difficulties, each catering to a different skillset.
+The package includes 3 difficulties, each catering to a different skill set.
 We have the AR 7 original with double-tap patterns, an AR 0 edit pushing the limits of reading, and the lowest difficulty being a slightly slimmed-down version that removes the double-taps and changes to AR 9.

 This repetitive song calls for repetitive patterns, which you will certainly find in every section of the map.
 If that's not enough, the ktgster-esque reading patterns in the middle will surely keep you on your toes and force you to be fully locked in.